 15. Highlight exclusivity

 We all want to feel special.
 Exclusive deals and perks psychologically stroke this emotional need.
-In your PPC ad copy, subtly highlight members-only or invitation-only offers to pique interest from targeted audience segments.
+In your ad copy, subtly highlight members-only or invitation-only offers to pique interest from targeted audience segments.

 When done tactfully, exclusivity suggests prestige.
 But avoid overly pretentious messaging that alienates more than attracts.
 Find the optimal balance between selectiveness and accessibility based on split testing.

-The most powerful exclusivity plays on FOMO – fear of missing out.
-Incorporate scarcity – in the form of limited-time access or restricted availability – and you’ll drive more conversions.
+The most powerful exclusivity plays on FOMO — fear of missing out.

 16. Highlight the dream state